 While traditional recipes use only semolina and water, some variations include additional ingredients:

-- Eggs: Adding eggs results in a richer dough with a smoother finish.
+- Eggs: Adding eggs results in a more decadent dough with a smoother finish.

 - Salt: A pinch of salt can elevate the flavor of the dough.